Bioconservatism: Humility

 Sandel argues that humility is a moral virtue that will be undermined by genetic engineering.
-He argues that humility encourages one to 'abide the unexpected, to live with dissonance, to rein in the impulse control', and therefore, is worth fostering in all aspects of one's life.
+He argues that humility encourages one to 'abide the unexpected, to live with dissonance, to rein in the impulse control,' and therefore, is worth fostering in all aspects of one's life.
 This includes the humility of parents regarding their own genetic endowment and that of their children.
-Sandel's concern is that, through genetic engineering, the relationship between parent and child is "disfigured": The problem lies in the hubris of the designing parents, in their drive to master the mystery of genetics.
+Sandel's concern is that, through genetic engineering, the relationship between parent and child is "disfigured:" The problem lies in the hubris of the designing parents, in their drive to master the mystery of genetics.
 Even if this disposition did not make parents tyrants to their children, it would disfigure the relation between parent and child, thus depriving the parent of the humility and enlarged human sympathies that an openness to the unbidden can cultivate.

 Essentially, Sandel believes that in order to be a good parent with the virtue of humility, one needs to accept that their child may not progress exactly according to their expectations.
 Designing an athletic child, for example, is incompatible with the idea of parents having such open expectations.
 He argues that genetic enhancement deprives the parent of the humility of an 'openness to the unbidden' fosters.
 Sandel believes that parents must be prepared to love their child unconditionally and to see their children as gifts from nature, rather than entities to be defined according to parental and genetic expectations.
 Moreover, in the paper The Case Against Perfection, Sandel argues:

 I do not think the main problem with enhancement and genetic engineering is that they undermine effort and erode human agency.
 The deeper danger is that they represent a kind of hyperagency—a Promethean aspiration to remake nature, including human nature, to serve our purposes and satisfy our desires".

-In doing so, Sandel worries that an essential aspect of human nature - and the meaning of life derived from such, would be eroded in the process of expanding radically beyond our naturally endowed capacities.
-He calls this yearning the "Promethean project", which is necessarily constrained by appreciating our humility and place in nature.
+In doing so, Sandel worries that an essential aspect of human nature—and the meaning of life derived from such—would be eroded in the process of expanding radically beyond humankind's naturally endowed capacities.
+He calls this yearning the "Promethean project," which is necessarily constrained by appreciating humankind's humility and place in nature.
 Sandel adds:

 It is in part a religious sensibility.
 But its resonance reaches beyond religion.